 He has scored two films for the artist Lawrence Lek: Unreal Estate, which won the Converse x Dazed Emerging Art Award 2015, and QE3, a Glasgow International commission which was awarded the 2016 Vordemburge-Gildewart Artist Prize.

 His full-length concert work for strings and pre-recorded sound, Shorelines, based on the North Sea Flood of 1953, won a BASCA award for Best Stage Work 2018.
 He conceived and programmed the first DEEP∞MINIMALISM festival in 2016, which featured Pauline Oliveros’ last public Tuning Meditation.
-DEEP∞MINIMALISM 2.0, featuring Éliane Radigue, Nivhek (Liz Harris) and Malibu, will be held at Southbank Centre in London this November.
+DEEP∞MINIMALISM 2.0, featuring Éliane Radigue, Nivhek (Liz Harris) and Malibu, was held at London's Southbank Centre in late 2019.

 US press: RVNG Intl.

 UK radio: James Vella, Phantom Limb